 Net assets are restricted when constraints are placed on them that are imposed by external parties or constitutional provisions.
-Designations solely imposed by the Commonwealth's management are not presented as restricted net assets.
-When both restricted and unrestricted resources are available for use, the Commonwealth's policy is to use the restricted resources first.
+Designations imposed solelv by the Commonwealth's management are not presented as restricted net assets.
+When both restricted and unrestricted available for use, resources are Commonwealth's policy is to use the restricted resources first.
 Some institutions of higher education may follow a different policy.